Aliases for PIGW Gene

 GeneCards Summary for PIGW Gene

-PIGW (Phosphatidylinositol Glycan Anchor Biosynthesis, Class W) is a Protein Coding gene.
-Diseases associated with PIGW include hyperphosphatasia-intellectual disability syndrome and hyperphosphatasia with mental retardation syndrome 5.
-Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
-GO annotations related to this gene include transferase activity, transferring acyl groups.
+PIGW (Phosphatidylinositol Glycan Anchor Biosynthesis Class W) is a Protein Coding gene.
+Diseases associated with PIGW include Glycosylphosphatidylinositol Biosynthesis Defect 11 and Hyperphosphatasia-Intellectual Disability Syndrome.
+Among its related pathways are Glycosylphosphatidylinositol (GPI)-anchor biosynthesis and Post-translational modification- synthesis of GPI-anchored proteins.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring acyl groups.

 Required for the transport of GPI-anchored proteins to the plasma membrane (PubMed:24367057).
 Probable acetyltransferase, which acetylates the inositol ring of phosphatidylinositol during biosynthesis of GPI-anchor.
 Acetylation during GPI-anchor biosynthesis is not essential for the subsequent mannosylation and is usually removed soon after the attachment of GPIs to proteins (By similarity).